The history of KLINGER

 • 1922: KLINGER manufactures the first valve with an elastic, replaceable sealing system for the high temperature range.
 With the KLINGER piston valve, the standard industrial valve was invented.

-• Karl Klinger takes over the business.
+• Karl Klingerย takes over the business.

-• 1924-1931: Further development of the : the cylinder-head gasket "Klingerit 1000", the alkaline gasket "Acidit", and the oil-resistant gasket "Oilit".
+• 1924-1931: Further development of theย sealing segment: the cylinder-head gasket “Klingerit 1000”, the alkaline gasket “Acidit”, and the oil-resistant gasket “Oilit”.

 • 1928: The development of seals for internal combustion engines opens up a new market segment – the production of brake pads.